docker/docs/samples.md

 ## Tutorial labs

 Tutorial labs demonstrate how to develop and ship containerized applications, by walking through a sample that exhibits canonical practices.
-These labs are being from the [Docker Labs repository]({{ labsbase }}).
+These labs are from the [Docker Labs repository]({{ labsbase }}).

 | Sample | Description |